What distinguishes Oxbridge Academic Programs from other study abroad programs?

 If I apply, but am not accepted, will I get my deposit back?

-Yes.
-Students are not accepted if their academic or behavioral record suggests very clearly that they will not cope with the standards and policies that we uphold.
-In cases where this is unclear, references will be approached to clarify the student's suitability.
+Yes, a student will not be accepted if their academic or behavioral record suggests very clearly that they will not cope with the standards and policies that we uphold.
+In cases where this is unclear, references will be contacted to clarify the student's suitability.
 Any student that is not accepted will receive their deposit back in full.

 Are scholarships available?